 - 1. Raise and safely support the front of the ATV off the ground to allow the suspension to fully extend. - 2.
-Loosen the jam nut (1). - 3.
-Turn the adjusting ring (2) to the left to increase preload (A).
-Turn the ring to the right to decrease preload (B). - 4.
-Tighten the jam nut against the adjusting ring.

-NOTE: See Suspension Settings on page 148.
+Turn the adjuster (1) to the left (A) to increase preload for a stiffer ride.
+Turn the adjuster to the right (B) to decrease preload for a softer ride. - NOTE: See Suspension Settings on page 146.